HoussemDellai/aks-course/03_helm/Readme.md

 This will delete the chart with the release name my-app.

-## 12. Add a Helm Repository
+## 12. Reuse an existing Helm Repository

+Until now, we have created and used our own helm chart, specific for our application.
+There are many other helm charts available in opensource.
+These helm charts are really helpful to install packaged applications like Ingress Controller, Database, Wordpress, GitOps, monitoring tools, etc.
+These helm charts are available in `helm repository` like the one provided by `Bitnami`.
+Here is the link: [github.com/bitnami/charts/tree/main/bitnami](https://github.com/bitnami/charts/tree/main/bitnami).
-You can add a Helm repository to your list of repositories by running the following command:
+You can download and add a Helm repository to your list of repositories in your machine by running the following command.

 ```shell
 helm repo add bitnami https://charts.bitnami.com/bitnami